 From 23-27 July, Dr. Andreas Reinecke, Dr. Stefan Leenen (responsible for the exhibition management) and Daniela Schrudde (responsible for the colloquium and organizational issues) made concrete agreements about the content and timing of the exhibition with all Vietnamese partners in Hanoi and Ho-Chi-Minh-City.

-At first, the exhibition will be shown at the LWL-Museum for Archaeology in Herne in the second half of 2014.
-Then, during the first half of 2015, the exhibition will be based at the House of Archaeology and History in Chemnitz in Saxony and in the second half of 2015 at the Reiss-Engelhorn-Museums / Museum of World Cultures in Mannheim.
+At first, the exhibition will be shown at the LWL-Museum for Archaeology in Herne from September to December 2016.
+Then, from January to April 2017 the exhibition will be based at the House of Archaeology and History in Chemnitz in Saxony and from May to August 2017 at the Reiss-Engelhorn-Museums / Museum of World Cultures in Mannheim.
 A fourth exhibition venue is planned at a museum in Hanoi.

 A catalogue about the archaeology of Vietnam will be published in German and possibly also in Vietnamese, in which an international authorship participates.
 Main chapters are devoted to the different archaeological periods.
 In addition, papers about the development of ceramics, coins and shipwrecks discoveries are being considered.